Did you know London has over 20,000 hectares of woods?

 What’s not to like?

-If you are drive, there is parking by the cafe at the top of Oxleas wood.
+If you are driving, there is parking by the cafe at the top of Oxleas wood.

 But you can also get trains to Falconwood or Welling stations.